Wilton-Fijenoord

-Wilton-Fijenoord was a shipbuilding and repair company in Schiedam the Netherlands from 1929 to 1999.
+Wilton-Fijenoord was a shipbuilding and repair company in Schiedam, Netherlands from 1929 to 1999.
 Presently, the shipyard of Wilton-Feijnoord is part of Damen Shiprepair Rotterdam.

 Merger of Wilton and Fijenoord (1929)

 Wilton-Fijenoord had two predecessors.
 Wilton's Dok- en Werf Maatschappij was the biggest predecessor of Wilton-Fijenoord, the other was the Shipyard Fijenoord.
 By the mid 1920s these shipyards had become rather similar.
 Wilton still had an advantage in ship repair, and Fijenoord was still ahead in ship construction, especially for the navy.
 The idea for a merger dated as far back as at least 1927.
 The rationale was that the still profitable Wilton company had a major overcapacity and was spread over two locations.
 The activities of Fijenoord could just as well be done in Schiedam.
 A concentration of the combined activities in Schiedam would lead to major cost savings.
 In 1929 talks led to an agreement for a financial merger between the companies.
 Shares in Wilton and shares in Fijenoord were exchanged for shares in a new united company: Dok- en Werf-Maatschappij Wilton-Fijenoord.
 The ratio between worth of Wilton and Fijenoord was 15.5 : 3.

 A new board of directors was formed by combining the board of directors of Wilton with that of Fijenoord.
 It had seven members, of which three from the Wilton family.
 The merger had taken place by creating a new public company that got all the shares of the existing companies.
 This was a fast way to merge, but it also meant that the organisations themselves continued to exist from a legal as well as an organizational perspective.
 These had a rather different culture.
 Many Wilton employees thought the Fijenoord men to be too precise and arrogant.
 Fijenoord employees tended to look at the Wilton men as disorganized, improvising and rude.